backstage/backstage/docs/features/software-catalog/descriptor-format.md

 ### `spec.owner` [required]

 An [entity reference](#string-references) to the owner of the component, e.g.
-`artist-relations@example.com`.
+`artist-relations-team`.
 This field is required.

 In Backstage, the owner of a component is the singular entity (commonly a team) that bears ultimate responsibility for the component, and has the authority and